lartpang/awesome-segmentation-saliency-dataset/README.md

 * 项目: <http://saliencydetection.net/duts/>

-> ... we contribute a large scale data set named DUTS, **containing 10, 553 training images and 5, 019 test images**.
+> ...we contribute a large scale data set named DUTS, **containing 10, 553 training images and 5, 019 test images**.
 All training images are collected from the ImageNet DET training/val sets, while test images are collected from the ImageNet DET test set and the SUN data set.
 >
 > Both the training and test set contain very challenging scenarios for saliency detection.
 Accurate pixel-level ground truths are manually annotated by 50 subjects.
 >